Bobbi Althoff: Early life

-Althoff was born in Moreno Valley and grew up in Perris, California.
+Bobbi Heck was born July 31, 1997, in Moreno Valley and grew up in Perris, California.
 She is the second youngest of six children.
-After graduating from high school, Althoff sought work as a nanny.
+After graduating from high school, she sought work as a nanny.

 Career

 Althoff started posting content on TikTok in 2021 with a focus on sharing her pregnancy updates.
 Her first TikTok, which was of her dancing with a banana, reached nearly 2 million views.

 In 2023, she created a new TikTok account on which she posts comedic videos.
 That February, Althoff announced she had filmed a pilot for her upcoming podcast.
 The podcast, named The Really Good Podcast, debuted in April 2023.

 In July 2023, Althoff interviewed rapper Drake on an episode of The Really Good Podcast.
 Clips from the interview went viral on TikTok.
 The full interview was later removed from Althoff's YouTube channel in August, which sparked rumors of a feud.

 Other celebrities Althoff has interviewed on her podcast include Lil Yachty, Mark Cuban, Offset, Shaquille O'Neal, Rick Glassman, Bobby Lee, and Sukihana.

 During her February 2024 interview with Sukihana, the interviewee appeared to confuse the words "musician" and "magician", becoming annoyed with Althoff for referring to her as the former.
-A snippet of the interview that included this apparent misunderstanding went viral with 1.5M likes, 69k bookmarks, 124k shares, and 36k comments.
+A snippet of the interview that included this apparent misunderstanding went viral.

 "So I'm a musician.
 What the fuck that mean?
 Make magic or something.
 What is musician?... ...I'm not no musician.
 I make music.
 I make music.
 And that's not all I do: I make music, I act; I'm a TV star too; A young mogul... ...I'm not confusing nothing because you don't know.
 You thought that all I was a magician or whatever the fuck you said.... ...No.
 I think.
 I don't think baby; I don't think.
 What is that?
 That's ghetto?
 I don't think.
 I know.
 Think."